How to choose a Coach?

 I would like to present this aspect in two significantly different ways:

 Regarding point 1, please ask yourself the following question: On a scale of 1-10 (where 10 is the maximum), how do I assess the benefits that I gained from this session?

 With reference to point 2: What is my intuition telling me, my "stomach"?
 Has this man-Coach inspired me, made me curious, captivated me?
 Would I like to spend time with such a man?
 Can I trust him?

 The ultimate selection criterion is the feeling that you are "on the same wavelength".
 That you meet in your communication and do not pass.
 That you are drawn to this person.
 And it is absolutely OK if at this stage this "something" will be elusive, difficult to define.

 Your contract is to be a dance of two people.
 How beautiful and advanced you dance the figures will very much depend on whether you are in harmony with each other.
 This is a very unique journey.
-In this journey you will reach out, get to know each other better, there will be difficult moments, there will be moments of joy.
+In this journey you will reach out, and get to know each other better, there will be difficult moments, and there will be moments of joy.
 Therefore, it is all the more important that you choose someone who suits YOU.

 So don't be surprised if the Coach recommended by your friends doesn't quite suit you.
 This choice is a very individual decision.
 Ultimately, trust your inner voice.

 3. How to choose a coach - opinions of recognized authorities